2023 Most Popular Architectural Sciences Bachelor's Degree Schools in Pennsylvania

 Most Popular Pennsylvania Schools for a Bachelor's in Architectural Sciences

 Our analysis found Temple University to be the most popular school for architectural sciences and technology students who want to pursue a bachelor’s degree in Pennsylvania.
-Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.
+Located in the large city of Philadelphia, Temple is a public college with a very large student population.

 About 48% of the students majoring in architect science at the school are women while 52% are male.

-A rank of #2 on this year’s list means Thomas Jefferson University is a great place for architectural sciences and technology students working on their bachelor’s degree.
-Located in the large city of Philadelphia, Thomas Jefferson University is a private not-for-profit school with a medium-sized student population.
+Out of the 4 schools in Pennsylvania that were part of this year’s ranking, Thomas Jefferson University landed the # 2 spot on the list.
+Located in the city of Philadelphia, Thomas Jefferson University is a private not-for-profit college with a medium-sized student population.

 Women make up 44% of the architect science majors at the school.